David Fleurival

-David Fleurival (born 19 February 1984) is a Guadeloupean international footballer who plays as a defensive midfielder for Luxembourgish club Rodange 91.
+David Fleurival (born 19 February 1984) is a French former professional footballer who played as a defensive midfielder.
+He made 24 appearances for the Guadeloupe national team scoring twice.

 Club career

-He has played at Tours FC where he was the team captain and in Portugal with Boavista F.C.
+Fleurival played at Tours where he was the team captain and in Portugal with Boavista.

 International career

 Fleurival made his debut for Guadeloupe at the CONCACAF Gold Cup Finals in June 2007 against Haiti.
 He also played at the 2008 Caribbean Cup.